Shreveport mayor responds to City Council letter on crime in Shreveport

 SHREVEPORT, La.
-(KTAL/KMSS) – Shreveport Mayor Adrian Perkins responded to a letter on crime written by Shreveport City Councilman Grayson Boucher (Dist.
-D), chairman of the Public Safety Commission.
+(KTAL/KMSS) – Shreveport Mayor Adrian Perkins responded Tuesday to a letter from the city’s Public Safety Committee calling for the mayor to reach out to Louisiana State Police and other law enforcement agencies for help in light of a rash of violent crimes.

-The letter called on the mayor to institute major changes in stopping crime, and Perkins responded with steps being taken
+“I too am appalled at the recent criminal acts that have taken place in our city on the loss of life is one too many,” Perkins said.

-“I too am appalled at the recent criminal acts that have taken place in our city on the loss of life is one too many,” Perkins said at Monday’s City Council work session.
+The letter, sent Dec.
+6 by commission chairman and District D Councilman Grayson Boucher, pointed to a spate of shootings that included the death of a toddler and injury to another small child, as well as a series of separate shooting incidents that took two more lives and injured another person.

 “We will continue to fight until we have zero crime,” Perkins said.
 “We will continue that fight.
 As impossible many say it is, our efforts will continue to push in that direction.”